Suhas1131/Neutrino-Direction-Reconstruction/README.md

 ## Expected Workflow

-Assuming access to the private data and correct OSC/Python environment, the workflow is:
+Order of the workflow is:

 1. Create the output folders: `data`, `models`, `outputs`, `figures`, and `logs`
 2. Run `src/preprocess_data.py`